Family Lawyers Brisbane | Australian Family Lawyers

 • Is it okay to invite your ex’s new partner to social events?

-• Most friends and family want to help but are unaware of what it is you need.
-Ask for what you want and don’t wait for them to call as they may feel that they are intruding.
+• Most friends and family want to help but need to be made aware of your needs.
+Ask for what you want, and don’t wait for them to call, as they may feel that they are intruding.

 • Leave nothing to chance in their understanding of your expectations.